OMANX/SMMX-API-Tools/README.md

 a Python Testing on my API Features

 Requirements
-- API KEY From SMMX.ME
+- API KEY From SMMX.ME.
-- Python Donwloaded
+- Python.

 Please get an API Key From